 ECS early learning programs are guided by the latest research showing the impact of early activities on brain development.
 Our environment encourages child-directed exploration with engaging playthings that stretch young imaginations and develop motor skills.
 Developing language skills are supported throughout meaningful conversation, where teachers expand on children’s ideas and explore new ideas together.

-The Early Learning Center at Good Shepherd is open Monday through Friday from 6:30 a.m. to 6 p.m., serving children ages one to five, including a Voluntary Pre-Kindergarten (VPK) program with optional wrap-around care for early morning and/or afternoon hours.
+The Early Learning Center at Good Shepherd is open Monday through Friday from 7 a.m. to 6 p.m., serving children ages two to five, including a Voluntary Pre-Kindergarten (VPK) program with optional wrap-around care for early morning and/or afternoon hours.
 The Creative Curriculum guides daily engaging experiences in all classrooms with a holistic approach through research-based activities aligned with state standards.
 Lower teacher-to-child ratios provide opportunities for individualized learning to meet the developmental needs of all children.
 Families stay connected to their children’s daily explorations through the Watch Me Grow camera system.
 Healthy snacks and meals are provided in a language-rich setting that promotes positive social interactions.

 Episcopal Children’s Services provides programs based on the latest research showing the impact of early activities on brain development.